SAP/luigi/docs/luigi-core-api.md

 #### storeUserSettings

-Reads the user settings object.
+Writes the user settings object.
 You can choose a custom storage to write the user settings by implementing the `userSetting.storeUserSettings` function in the settings section of the Luigi configuration
 By default, the user settings will be written from the **localStorage**